zencart/documentation/content/dev/eu_digital_vat/flagging_products.md

 ---
 title: Flagging Products
-description: Zen Cart Flagging Products for EU Digital VAT
+description: Marking products that are subject to EU Digital VAT
 weight: 3
 ---